Home Remedies for Fast Flu Relief

 - Learning over the bathroom sink, hold one nostril closed by applying light finger pressure while squirting the salt mixture into the other nostril.
 Let it drain and gently blow your nose.

-- Repeat 2-3 times and then treat the other nostril.
+- Repeat 2-3 times in each nostril.

-- Leaning over the bathroom sink, tilt your head to one side and pour the solution directly into one nostril with the Neti pot.
+- Leaning over the bathroom sink, tilt your head to one side and pour the solution directly into one nostril with the Neti Pot.

 - The solution will go into your nasal cavity and run out the other nostril and the back of your throat.